redheli/FAST_LIO_OFFLINE/README.md

 # FAST LIO OFFLINE

-It is offline version of [FAST LIO](https://github.com/hku-mars/FAST_LIO).
-It processes rosbag files directly, reads sensor messages from rosbag, without publishing any topics, and saving all point cloud data to a PCD file.
+FAST LIO Offline is an offline version of [FAST LIO](https://github.com/hku-mars/FAST_LIO), designed for efficient and direct processing of rosbag files.
+It reads sensor messages from rosbag without publishing any topics, saving all point cloud data to a PCD file.

-## Overview of Changes
+## Features
-- class `Mapping`, code from original laserMapping.cpp
-- `offline_mapping.cpp`
-    - Moved sensor message process while loop to a separate thread.
+- Separate Thread for Sensor Message Processing: The sensor message process while loop has been moved to a separate thread in `offline_mapping.cp`p to enhance performance.
-    - Messages are placed in a priority queue to ensure ordering by timestamp.
+- Priority Queue for Messages: Messages are placed in a priority queue to ensure they are ordered by timestamp.
-- `online_mapping.cpp`
+- Dedicated `Mapping` Class: The Mapping class, extracted from the original laserMapping.cpp, is used for mapping functionalities.
-    - Retains the same functionality as the original laserMapping.cpp.
-    - It is just used to verify the Mapping class works as originally intended.
+- Verification with Online Mapping: `online_mapping.cpp` retains the same functionality as the original laserMapping.cpp to verify that the Mapping class works as intended.

 ## Install